crnel179/dashboard/README.old.md

 13. adding functionality & styling to the sidebar component
 14. implement the Context API, add it to the index.js and enhance functionality of App and Sidebar components
+15. implement the navigation bar and its context